KrauseKurt/PopOS-Shell-Colors/README.md

-# Pop Shell Colors - WIP
+# Pop!_OS Shell Colors - WIP

-Fork of system76 pop_os shell with more customization options (border colors and size)
+Fork of system76 Pop!_OS shell with more customization options (border colors and size)